 The Federal Reserve reduced the federal funds rate to near-zero levels in March 2020, causing a drop in rates of various financial products.
 The effects of the fallout from the Covid-19 pandemic pushed mortgage rates below previous historic lows.
 The average 30-year fixed-rate mortgage hit 2.77% in August 2021.

 However, with inflation reaching levels not experienced since the early 1980s, the Federal Reserve reversed course.
 The central bank started to tighten monetary policy in late 2021 and early 2022, which led to a rapid increase in mortgage rates.
 In May 2022, the average mortgage rate was above 5%.
-While this is below historical trends, it’s the highest rate since 2018.
+While this was below historical trends, it was the highest rate since 2018.
+From there, the 30-year fixed rate mortgage crept upward, reaching a high of 7.79% in October 2023 before declining to 7.1% in April 2024.

 First-time homebuyers can